HAYDEEITE Mineral Details

 • Space Group: P3m1

-READ ALSO AKAGANEITE Mineral Details
+READ ALSO ROWEITE Mineral Details

 Why does this matter?
 These crystallographic details are like a fingerprint.
 They influence optical properties—how light travels through the crystal—and physical traits like how it breaks or cleaves when struck.